 CARITAS is here.
 We have friends who are helping, too.

 We’re part of a coordinated system called the Greater Richmond’s Continuum of Care that includes street outreach, diversion, emergency shelter, financial housing supports like rapid re-housing, permanent supportive housing and data measurement.
-Our partners include organizations like Homeward, Housing Families First, HomeAgain, Virginia Supportive Housing, and the Salvation Army.
+Our partners include Homeward, Housing Families First, HomeAgain, Virginia Supportive Housing, and the Salvation Army.

 At CARITAS, we’re home to the largest adult emergency shelter in the area, providing 50% of the beds to men and women experiencing homelessness.
 For more than 30 years, our low-barrier shelter has served the hardest-to-house clients in our region.
 The hard work of volunteers, case managers, and partner agencies help our shelter guests find not only the necessities for survival — they find the tools for success.
 Guests get the help they need to get off the street, back on their feet, and on the path to self-sufficiency.

-Contact Jenn Patterson, Women’s Emergency Shelter Case Manager (804) 887-1598.
+Contact Jenn Patterson, Director of Emergency Shelter, at (804) 887-1598.